 > Another Climbing Hydrangea - 3 quart

 Introducing Hydrangea anomala subsp. anomala -- the other climbing hydrangea vine.
-Rarely offered, and less showy than its more common cousins, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
+Rarely offered, and less showy than its more common cousin, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
 Likeable pointy new buds in Spring promise another year of beauty.
 Fool your gardening friends who think they know climbing hydrangeas with this easy to grow vine.
 Deciduous.
 Zones 5-8.